hamed65kz/OpenBTS-UMTS-RLC/Readme.md

  It returns just Sdu
  Call it in an infinite loop and on a separate thread.

+> It is a Blocking read and the thread will be blocked until Rx Sdu
+> arrives.
 > *Dont forget to release RlcSdu object and its inner memory after analyzing it.*

 #### RRC get RX DCCH from RLC